ElijahColwill/CS180Project05/README.md

 Documentation in the README includes a description of each class (Abridged documentation found in the class Javadocs) and details on testing preformed.

 ## Testing
-Classes that have indicated that they have Standard Model testing follow the following for the entire class.
-In GUI Classes, different testing methods
+Classes that have indicated that they have Standard Model testing follow said model for the entire class.
+In GUI Classes, different testing
-were utilized to accurately debug and verify the classes and the implementation of that testing will be described step by step.
+methods were utilized to accurately debug and verify the classes, and the implementation of that testing will be described step by step
+for each class.

 ### Standard Model
 - Test that class exists and inherits correct superclass.